KitPickles/streamer.bot/welcome message and auto-shoutout/README.md

  1. Download both of these files.
  2. Place WelcomeMessages.txt somewhere safe, as this is the file to hold your random welcome messages.
+This comes pre-loades with some silly movie quotes.
+Feel free to edit it with any messages you like.
+Get creative and make it your own!
  3. Import "Welcome_Message_with_Autoshoutout.txt" into Streamer.bot
     (Click the import button and drag the file to the top section of the import dialog box).